 Robb Monkman was the victim of an armed robbery and hostage situation while in college.
 He nearly lost his life and feels lucky to be alive today.
 Out of his personal experience, Robb co-founded Reach Mobile.
 Presently, Robb serves as the CEO of the company.
 He has over a decade of marketing and management experience at multiple start-ups.
 Prior to launching React Mobile, Robb served as the Marketing Director for software startup marketing emergency communications software to the Department of Defense (DoD) and to the Department of Homeland Security (DHS).
 With his current work, he is determined to develop a powerful personal safety platform to transform the way people call for help in emergencies and his team is making tomorrow a safer place.
 React Mobile is already helping people all over the world.

-Kate Parker has always followed the rules.
-She grew up in a small town where she took pride in staying out of trouble while planning for a shiny future in a big city.
-Kate believed she could change the world for the better in many ways.
-Unfortunately, her plans were stymied when, shortly after arriving at college, a star upper class student athlete raped her.
-She successfully pursued her case through the school conduct system, and went on to reform policies, procedures and better protect her classmates and improve safety at her campus.
+Kate grew up in a small town playing the trumpet, swimming competitively and enjoying her friends and family.
+Not long after starting her first year of college she became the victim of rape when an upper-class, star athlete assaulted her.
+Kate successfully pursued her case through the school conduct system, and went on to reform policies, procedures and better protect her classmates and improve safety at her campus.
 She sought out leadership in student government, created task forces and motivated her own administrators.

 Kate received her bachelor’s in Political Science with minors in English and Philosophy from Canisius College in Buffalo, New York.
-Kate is the Co-Director of Wellness-Connect, a year-long series of live-web training and online learning on essential wellness and safety issues facing students, their parents and their campuses.
-Kate also presents on the Respect My Red training team to both educate students about healthy relationships and reduce the incidence of sexual misconduct.
+Kate is the Co-Director of Wellness-Connect and presents on the Respect My Red training team to both educate students about healthy relationships and reduce the incidence of sexual misconduct.
 Kate shares her personal story with high school and college students across the country with the goal of bringing hope to fellow survivors and educating those who were unaware of the reality of assaults on campuses across America.

 Partner, Saul Ewing